nsienicki/College-Player-Projection/README.md

 # College-Player-Projection
 Projecting current college player NBA careers through distance to former prospect cluster centroids.

+# DESCRIPTION
+This package is designed to analyze and visualize the transition of college basketball players to the NBA, focusing on statistical performance, entity resolution, and player clustering.
+It begins with the collection and organization of data from two primary sources: Bart Torvik’s college basketball statistics and a Kaggle dataset containing NBA player game stats.
+College data is retrieved year by year starting from 2010, formatted with standardized headers, and slightly extended with positional classification.
+NBA data includes game-by-game statistics and player information, which are processed into three key outputs summarizing player season averages, top games, and standout seasons.

+The next phase is data cleaning, where the college player data from 2010–2025 is merged into a comprehensive dataset.
+Duplicate and incomplete entries are removed, and key metrics are aggregated using weighted averages.
+A player matching system is then used to connect college players with their professional counterparts.
+This involves normalization of university names, blocking by tokens, and fuzzy name matching to pair similar players between datasets.

+In the entity resolution stage, cleaned and processed college and NBA datasets are used to identify NCAA-NBA player matches.
+The output includes a direct mapping of matched players and a similarity score matrix that highlights players with statistically similar college careers.
+This resolution sets the foundation for the clustering module, which groups players who specifically made it to the NBA—based on their statistical profiles.
+Clusters are optimized using the Calinski-Harabasz index to determine natural groupings based on performance and position.

+Finally, the package includes a Streamlit-based visualization dashboard, which allows users to interactively explore the data.
+It supports player stat displays, manual stat adjustments, trend visualizations, similarity comparisons to NBA players, and player-type clustering information.
+This enables both quantitative analysis and intuitive insight into how college performance might translate to professional potential.

+# INSTALLATION
 ## 1. Data Access <br>
 ### 1.1 College Player Data: https://barttorvik.com/.
 1. Player csv stats from 2010 on can be downloaded by year by adding requested year to “year=XXXX” string on to the url above: getadvstats.php?year=2010&csv=1